 - Scholarship recipients will be chosen by the Mulcahy Scholarship Committee, who will review, and score all submitted applications.

 - Applicants that progress to the interview stage, will be required to participate in an in-person interview before the Scholarship Committee on the evening of February 1, 2024.
 If applicants are unable to attend the interview, then they will not progress to interview phase.

-- Scholarship recipients will be notified by Friday, March 3, 2023.
+- Scholarship recipients will be notified no later than Friday, February 23, 2024.